FredrikPedersen/Plain_Old_Java/Java Certification Preparation/Java SE 11 Developer 1Z0-819 OCP Course/README.md

 ### Scope

-Oracle's Java Specification states "The scope of a declaration is the region of the program within which the entity devalred by the decalration can be referred to using a simple name, provided it is visible".
+Oracle's Java Specification states "The scope of a declaration is the region of the program within which the entity declared by the declaration can be referred to using a simple name, provided it is visible".

 A local variable, formal parameter, exception parameter, and local class acan only be reffered to using a simple name, not a qualified name.